NRGLook/Modsen/TestTask/README.md

 - Save transformed images to a specified directory
 - Functional tests

 ## Project Structure

 - `data/` - Directory for storing input and output images
 - `src/` - Source code directory
-  - `augmentation/` - Directory containing augmentation related code
+  - `augmentation/` - Directory containing augmentation-related code
     - `loader.py` - Functions for loading images from a directory
     - `transformer.py` - Functions for applying various transformations to images
     - `saver.py` - Functions for saving images to a directory
-  - `utils/` - Directory containing augmentation related code
+  - `utils/` - Directory containing utility code
-    - `error_handler.py` - Base exceptions
+    - `error_handler.py` - Functions for handling and logging errors
     - `visualizer.py` - Functions for visualizing images
   - `gui.py` - Contains the GUI implementation using Tkinter
   - `main.py` - Entry point for the application